ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

     operator MultiArray<E, R, D, M>() const {
       MultiArray<E, 1, D, M> ma(*this);
     }
   * testing is in sandbox/multiarrays-conversion.cpp
   *  what about expresssions?
     * Can we have Constructor for Vector, Matrix, Exp from expressions?
     * Can we cast expressiosn to these?
   * Look into fixing or removing the enums for all multi-arrays

-* inv<D>(D x) for real, integers, imaginar, complex, quaternion
-* make all temp README.md files read-only
-* refactor the headers so that
-  * vectors, matrices display tensors Scalar are broken out into different headers
-  * use copious #ifdefs so that order of inclusion matters
-* valarray internal data access via data()
+* DONE: valarray internal data access via data()
   * https://stackoverflow.com/questions/66072510/why-is-there-no-stddata-overload-for-stdvalarray
   * use &(a[0])

-* Create a `Number` class to generalize (division alegra numbers) real's imaginary and complex, quaternions?
+* Create a `Number` class to generalize division alegras (real's imaginary and complex, quaternions)?
   * see https://en.cppreference.com/w/cpp/types/is_arithmetic
   * <complex> C++ std::complex
     * https://en.cppreference.com/w/cpp/numeric/complex